ericjiang97/googlecloud-techtalk/present.md

 ---

-**Standard Environments** run in a specialised environment.
+**Standard Environments** run in a specialised envrionment.
 Though building the application is more constrained then other environments, it means scaling up is faster.

-**Flexible Environment** applications run off a Docker container, it is designed for applications that receive constant traffic.
+**Flexible Environment** applications run off a Docker container, it is designed for applications that recieve constant traffic.

 ---